oznogon/gattaibushido-public/rules/06_appendices.md

 **Omens:** when a Joker reaches the top of the Deck, it becomes an Omen under Coach's control, and can trigger Escalation events.
 **Pile:** the stack of all played cards during an active Throwdown
 **Pit Crew:** a Team Resource that keeps their robos in working order
-**Play:** the act of taking a card from your Stash and introducing it to the table, activating one or more mechanics
+**Play:** the act of taking a card from your Cache and introducing it to the table, activating one or more mechanics
 **Positions:** the different locations in the final form where the robos slot in
 **Push:** the core action of a Throwdown, in which a card is played to beat the last-played card
 **Razed:** a Location that has been Razed cannot be used in play, and must be rebuilt